Karate Kid Movies in Order (Including Cobra Kai)

 How Many Karate Kid Movies and TV Shows Are There?

-The Karate Kid franchise started in 1984 and was envisioned to be a tetralogy, consisting of The Karate Kid (1984), The Karate Kid Part II (1986), The Karate Kid Part III (1989), and The Next Karate Kid (1994).
-But, then in 2010, a remake with a similar storyline but with a different set of characters, was released.
+The Karate Kid franchise began in 1984 and was originally intended to be a four-part series, including The Karate Kid (1984), The Karate Kid Part II (1986), The Karate Kid Part III (1989), and The Next Karate Kid (1994).
+In 2010, the franchise took a different direction with a reboot featuring a new cast and a similar storyline.
+Most recently, Karate Kid: Legends was released on May 30, 2025, adding to the growing legacy of the series.

-Now let see what the best way to watch Karate Kid movies and TV shows in order is.
+Now, let’s take a look at the best way to watch The Karate Kid movies and TV shows in order.

 Karate Kid Movies and TV Shows in Chronological Order